timetraveller-123/tp/docs/DeveloperGuide.md

 #### Steps to trigger
 Step 1: The User launches the application.
 Step 2: The user executes `sfm 1 m/pan` to add the short form of `pan` to the medicine at index 1 in the last shown medicine list.
-Step 3: Logic Manager calls `AddressBookParser#parse` which extracts the arguments and calls `ShortFormCommandParser`
+Step 3: Logic Manager calls `PharmHubParser#parse` which extracts the arguments and calls `ShortFormCommandParser`
 Step 4: `ShortFormCommandParser` parses the index, short form name and returns a `ShortFormComamnd`
 Step 5: `LogicManager` calls `ShortFormCommand#execute` to assign the short form to the medicine.
 Step 6: `ShortFormCommand` checks if an existing medicine with the same name or same short form is already present using `Model#hasMedicine(m)`.